top of page

 The wine list is extensive, although a couple are available in carafes.
 We ordered a carafe of red and white.

-The hosts were attentive, taking their time to walk us (well, me) through the menu.
+The hosts were attentive, taking their time to walk us through the menu.

-The tapas tasting menu are set at 5 for 139 Sgd and 7 for 188 Sgd, with the exception of a few premium dishes.
+The tapas tasting menu are set at 5 plates for 139 SGD and 7 plates for 188 SGD, with the exception of a few premium dishes.

-For the 5 of us, we decided to share a couple of nibbles and 5 tapas to start with.
+For the 5 of us, we decided to share a couple of nibbles and start with 5 tapas.

-Juicy prawns atop crunchy crouton drizzled with fragrant garlic oil is an experience to be had with bare hands had I not committed to after-dinner plans.
-Trust me, this dish was delectable.
+Juicy prawns atop crunchy crouton drizzled with fragrant garlic oil is an experience.

 Is there anything better than squid fritto with a glass of wine?